Phonexia Speech to Text (STT) converts speech in audio signals into plain text.

 In the 5th generation of STT, we will provide a tool that will allow customers to customize language models on their own.

-To measure the accuracy of Phonexia Speech Transcription the following points should be taken into account:
+To measure the accuracy of Phonexia Speech to Text the following points should be taken into account:

 - Reason for the accuracy measurement